forikal-uk/xml-authoring-library/HowTo-GoogleAPISetup.md

 (if you only want to read the file) or Edit (if you need read/write) access to the client_email address you can find in the JSON file.

+Dev Notes: I followed the instructions above, wrote notes on how to improve the wording and grabbed screen grabs as I did it.
+So, I (@forikal-uk) shall migrate them over to here at some point.
+See my notes at: https://github.com/forikal-uk/gsheet-to-xml/issues/6#issuecomment-393713500